 Item Status AIRPORT 1 Continue upgrading navigation and safety features, especially those that can attract the new light jet type of aircraft.
 Airport Manager is actively working on upgrades, which are expected to be completed over the next several years.
 2 Support application to FAA for funds to re-asphalt the runway and taxi-ways.
-Complete.
+Funds to be requested in 2008.
 3 Support expansion of facilities on the flight line, such as hangars, aprons, water, sewer, fueling and food services.
 Airport Manager is actively working on relevant projects.
 4 Develop infrastructure at the designated future commercial areas and promoting them.
 Airport Manager is actively seeking new commercial users.
 OTHER 5 Work with General Services as it continues its asset management program.
 Encourage revenue-generating uses on surplus lands.
-Ongoing.
-6 Encourage research and commercial uses at the landfill that promote recycling and other compatible technologies.
+Ongoing 6 Encourage research and commercial uses at the landfill that promote recycling and other compatible technologies.
 Ongoing active research and recycling programs and aggressive development of landfill underway.
 7 Support acquisition of the communications site at the grasslands.
-Complete.
+Scheduled for completion in Fall 2008.
 8 Look for opportunities to obtain and use land and other assets as catalysts for economic development.
-Ongoing.
+Ongoing 9 Work with California Department of Corrections, developers and community groups to meet grant conditions that enable jail expansion.
+Site search for re-entry facility as condition of grant is active.